Admin Interface¶

 # admin.py

-from aksara.contrib.admin import ModelAdmin
+from aksara.contrib.admin import site, ModelAdmin

 from myapp.models import Post, Author, Category